Spinor Bose-Einstein condensates: Topological excitations

 those loops that are homotopic to the constant loop $c$ constitute the identity element $[c]$ such that

 finally, the inverse $[\ell^{-1}]$ of $[\ell]$ is the homotopy class that consists of inverse loops of $[\ell]$ so that

-The group defined above is called the fundamental group or the first homotopy group and it is defined as $\pi_1 (M, x_0)$, where $x_0$ is the base point of all loops.
-In many situations in physics, the choice of the base point is not important, and we shall omit it and write $\pi_1 (M, x_0)$ simply as $\pi_1(M)$.
+The group defined above is called the fundamental group or the first homotopy group and it is defined as $\pi_1 (\mani{R}, x_0)$, where $x_0$ is the base point of all loops.
+Since the choice of the base point is not important in many situations in physics, we shall omit it and write $\pi_1 (\mani{R}, x_0)$ simply as $\pi_1(\mani{R})$.